euyemura/myNotes/grounded-ruby/04_modules_program_organization.md

 - Handling method-lookup failure
 - Establishing namespaces with modules and nesting

 Modules are kind of like a way in order for you to organize your program.
-Breaking big parts ino smaller components.
+Breaking big parts into smaller components.

 Modules are a bit like Classes, they are bundles of methods and constants.
-But there are no instances to modules, you simply pecify that you want to ad the functionality of a module to a class or an object.
+But there are no instances to modules, you simply specify that you want to add the functionality of a module to a class or an object.

 Every Class is a direct descendant of a module.
-Modules are even more basic than Classes, and classes are just a specialization of modules.
+Modules are even more basic than Classes, and classes are just a specialization of modules (aren't these two statements mutually inclusive).

 ### How to make a Module